Swindon Borough Council

 Introduction to Swindon

 Generally, the health of the population in Swindon is similar to England as a whole and faces similar challenges.
 These challenges include increasing levels of obesity and a population that is living longer with chronic health conditions.
 Swindon’s population is projected to increase by 11% by 2028, and by a further 7% by 2038.
 This increase will be proportionately greater in the older population.
 This provides challenges, including a higher demand on primary care and social care services.
-Public health will need to drive the prevention agenda across Swindon over the coming decade to support services to deal with the challenges of a larger population and an increase in chronic health conditions, for example Type 2 diabetes.
+Public health will need to drive the prevention agenda across Swindon over the coming decade to support services to deal with the challenges of a larger population and an increase in chronic health conditions, for example, Type 2 diabetes.

 Despite being relatively affluent Swindon has some areas with high levels of need and deprivation.
 There is a disparity in life expectancy for females and males of 8 and 5 years, respectively, between different wards in Swindon.
 An overview of health and wellbeing in Swindon can be found here.